Monash-FIT3170/2025W2-Commitment/commitment/server/commitment_api/README.md

 ContributorData:
 contains all information related to a contributor (to be refactored so that multiple names/emails can be mapped to the same user)
 name: string - alias of this contributor
-email: string - email of this contributor
+emails: string - all emails linked to this name
-numCommits: number - the total number of commits this contributor has pushed to the repo

 FileChanges:
 contains all information related to a file change within a commit